avus29/PHATrivia/README.md

 Each question answered correctly is added to the score of the player while incorrect answers do not count.
 Rather, the correct answer is displayed to the player.

-Below is the link to the apk on G-Drive: https://drive.google.com/file/d/1JOC6m2hc3UvKgQzrNJAqOBkberifraHk/view
+Here is the link to download the apk on G-Drive: https://drive.google.com/file/d/1JOC6m2hc3UvKgQzrNJAqOBkberifraHk/view